-Students are expected check the course website regularly for announcements, assignment due dates, and other course related information.
-Students are to complete all assigned work (quizzes, activities, discussions, and exams) by the due date.
+Students are expected to check the Canvas course regularly for announcements, assignment due dates, and other course-related information.
+Students are to complete all assigned work (quizzes, activities, and discussions) by the due dates.
 Students are strongly encouraged to read the assigned chapters before attempting any of the assignments as this will make it easier to comprehend the material.